 In 2005, Tom accepted a position with the United States District Court as Law Clerk/Staff Attorney to Senior District Court Judge Jack Shanstrom.
 In that position, Tom was fortunate to assist federal judges in the District of Montana and the District of Columbia on a variety of civil and criminal cases in federal court.

 Active in community service, Tom has served as past chairperson of the Downtown Billings Association and the Montana State Bar, Bankruptcy Section.
 Presently, he serves as the Advocate Member of the Yellowstone CASA (Court Appointed Special Advocate) Board of Directors.

 Tom is admitted to practice in Montana in both state and federal courts.
 He is engaged in the civil practice of law with a focus on representing injured Montanans in workers’s compensation and personal injury cases.

-Outside the practice of law, Tom enjoys spending time outdoors enjoying Montana with his wife and two young daughters.
+Outside the practice of law, Tom enjoys spending time outdoors enjoying Montana with his two young daughters.